xiaomingaaa/BioKDN/README.md

-Part of the source code of BioKDN, the complete version will be made public during the camera-ready phase.
+We released part of the code of BioKDN during the review stage, and all resources will be published during the camera-ready stage.